 Pastor Daniel & Melissa Bowman

 The son of missionaries, Daniel was born and grew up in Spain, while Melissa grew up in New England, with her senior year of high school as a missionary kid in Brazil.
 Returning to the US for education, they were later married in 1991.
-God has given them three great kids - Joshua (went to be with Jesus at nearly 2 years of age), Ryan (22), and Alyssa (20).
+God has given them three great kids - Joshua (went to be with Jesus at nearly 2 years of age), Ryan (married to Carly!), and Alyssa.
 Daniel and Melissa love hiking, biking, traveling, writing, music…as well as anything where their kids are involved!

 Dick & Renee Borzyskowski

 Dick retired after 40 years from Falk Corp. in Milwaukee, where he was a manager of manufacturing engineering.
 He is treasurer for the Walworth County Gideons, and he served as a trustee for Southern Lakes E F church in Elkhorn.
 Renee is retired from nursing at Waukesha Memorial Hospital and as medical secretary for neurosurgery, and she also worked as a librarian for SLEFC.
 They have 6 children, 15 grandchildren, and 3 great grandchildren!
 They love Door County and CCFC, and they feel blessed that our Lord Jesus Christ lead them to this beautiful community.
 They desire to spread His Word to all!

 Quintin & Dusty McMillan